Developer Reference v1

 }

-POST /api/order/update API Key Change crypto type
+POST /api/order/update API key

-order_id string Required The order UUID to update
+The order UUID to update.

-crypto_type string Required New cryptocurrency type to switch to
+crypto_type string Required

 {